HashimThePassionate/ultimate-mysql-bootcamp/03_inserting,_updating,_and_deleting_data/09_deleting_multiple_rows/readme.md

 - Deleting multiple rows in a database removes multiple records from a table simultaneously.
 This is typically done using the `DELETE FROM` statement in SQL, where you can specify conditions to identify the rows to be deleted.

-- Here's the basic syntax for deleting multiple rows in SQL:
+- Here's the basic syntax for deleting multiple rows in SQL:-

 ```sql
 USE sql_store;